MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-directives.md

 The `master` directive supports no clauses.

-The [single](#single) directive lets you specify that a section of code should be executed on a single thread, not necessarily the master thread.

 For more information, see [2.6.1 master construct](../2-directives.md#261-master-construct).

+To specify that a section of code should be executed on a single thread, not necessarily the master thread, use the [single](#single) directive instead.

 ### Example